-In the exploration and development phases of a project, no absolute assurance can be given that any particular level of recovery of minerals will be realized or that any potential quantities and/or grade will ever qualify as a resource, or that any such resource will ever qualify as a commercially mineable (or viable) deposit which can be legally and economically exploited.
+In the exploration and development phases of a project, no absolute assurance can be given that any particular level of recovery of minerals will be realized or that any potential quantities and/or grade will ever qualify as a resource, or that any such resource will ever convert to a reserve and qualify as a commercially mineable (or viable) deposit, which can be legally and economically exploited.
 In addition, if production is commenced, mineral reserves are finite and there can be no assurance that the Corporation will be able to locate additional reserves as its existing reserves are depleted.

-Although there are initial resource estimates defined for targets at Goldstrike, it is uncertain if further exploration will result in additional targets at the properties, or others in the Corporation's portfolio being delineated as a mineral resource.
-Furthermore, the term "Resource(s)" cannot be used to describe Liberty Gold's mineral property interest at Black Pine, or the portfolio properties due to their early stage of exploration at this time.
-Any reference to potential quantities and/or grade is conceptual in nature, as there has been insufficient exploration at these other projects to define any mineral resource and it is uncertain if further exploration will result in the determination of any mineral resource.
+Although there are initial resource estimates defined for targets at Black Pine and Goldstrike, it is uncertain if further exploration will result in additional targets at the properties.
 The term "Reserve(s)" is not applicable to any of the Corporation's mineral property interests.
-Quantities and/or grade described in this AIF for targets other than at Goldstrike should not be interpreted as assurances of a potential resource or reserve, or of potential future mine life or of the profitability of future operations.
+Quantities and/or grade described in this AIF for targets other than those included in our published mineral resources at Goldstrike, Black Pine or TV Tower should not be interpreted as assurances of a potential resource or reserve, or of potential future mine life or of the profitability of future operations.

-As to the deposits at Goldstrike, or other properties on which the Corporation may release a resource estimate, the Corporation notes that mineral resources that are not mineral reserves do not have demonstrated economic viability.
+As to the deposits at Black Pine and Goldstrike, the Corporation notes that mineral resources that are not mineral reserves do not have demonstrated economic viability.
 Mineral resource estimates may or may not account for mineability, selectivity, mining loss and dilution.
 These mineral resource estimates include inferred mineral resources that are normally considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves.
 It is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated mineral resources with continued exploration; however, there is no certainty that these inferred mineral resources will be converted into mineral reserves, once economic considerations are applied.

 In general, mining operations involve a high degree of risk.
-The Corporation's operations are subject to all the hazards and risks normally encountered in the exploration, development and production of gold, precious metals and other minerals, including unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to life or property, environmental damage and possible legal liability.
+The Corporation's operations are subject to all the hazards and risks normally encountered in the exploration and development of gold, precious metals and other minerals, including unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to life or property, environmental damage and possible legal liability.